-Implications verified by: Gina Clarke
+Implications verified by: Jayne Middleton-Albooye

+Interim Head of Legal Services and Deputy

-Corporate Governance Lawyer and Deputy Monitoring Officer
+Monitoring Officer

 The contents of this report and appendix form part of the council's responsibility to comply with the Local Audit and Accountability Act 2014 and the Accounts and Audit Regulations 2015.
 The council must ensure that it has a sound system of internal control which facilitates the effective exercise of its functions and achievement of its aims and objectives; ensures that the financial and operational management of the council is effective; and includes effective arrangements for the management of risk.